-The material used determines what colour you can find the Apple Watch.
+The material used determines what colour you can find the Apple Watch in.
 In aluminium you'll find it in white, space grey, gold or rose gold.
 In stainless steel and black stainless steel.
 The ceramic version naturally represents its white material and is only available in that colour.

 Pick a strap

-Your choice of strap does affect the price - fairly drastically, in the case of the Apple Watch, Apple Watch Edition and Apple Watch Hermes.
+Your choice of strap does affect the price - fairly drastically, in the case of the regular Apple Watch, Apple Watch Edition, and Apple Watch Hermes.

 - Sport Band